Today's Articles

 Further north, in 1854, James Augustine Healy became the first Black catholic priest.
 Ironically, Augustus Tolton was born in Missouri that year and was ordained to the priesthood on April 24, 1886.
 A ministry to Black Catholics in Texas coincided with the Third Plenary Council of Baltimore in 1884.
 The council established annual Negro and Indian missions' collections among American Catholics that are still taken and set up a commission to oversee the distribution of funds.
 Bishop Nicholas A. Gallagher of Galveston established the first known Black parish in October 1887 in Houston.
 He dedicated a small elementary school in the city's Third Ward to educating black children.
 At the time, nearly 10,500 of Houston's estimated 28,000 residents were Black.
 Over 100 years later, on February 19, 1988, Louisiana native Curtis Guillory, the first Black Catholic bishop in Texas, was installed as auxiliary bishop of the Catholic Diocese of Galveston/Houston.

 An Irish priest who disliked Blacks having to sit in the rear of churches founded St. Peter Claver Church in San Antonio in 1888.
 Nationally, the first National Black Catholic Congress was held in Washington, D.C.
-Although there were few Black Catholics in San Antonio, their number grew until, in 1915, there were three predominantly Black churches in the city.
-In 1889 Holy Rosary Church of Galveston was founded.
+Although there were few Black Catholics in San Antonio, their number grew until, in 1915, three predominantly Black churches were in the city.
+In 1889, the Holy Rosary Church of Galveston was founded.
 A community was established in Ames in 1890 when Black Catholics from Louisiana began migrating there.
 Our Mother of Mercy Church was started there in 1910.
 There are currently around 3 million Black Catholics in the United States, and about a quarter of them worship in historically-black parishes, most established during the Jim Crow era as a means of racial segregation.

 Others were established in Black communities and merely reflected the surrounding population.
 At the same time, the most recent congregants came about due to population displacement (White Flight) during and after the Great Migration.
 In 1927, a great flood of the Mississippi River sent Blacks fleeing to Crosby, Texas.
 Because so many were Catholic, by 1936, a mission, blessed Martin de Porres, was established for the former Louisianans in Crosby.
-In 1951, industrial opportunities increased, and many Black Louisiana Catholics moved to Houston and surrounding areas.
+1951 industrial opportunities increased, and many Black Louisiana Catholics moved to Houston and surrounding areas.
 That year, the Diocese of Galveston had the fifth-largest Black Catholic population among United States dioceses.
 Numerous communities have contributed to the history of Black Catholic parishes in Texas.

 In addition to the Houston-Galveston area, Washington-on-the-Brazos, Corpus Christi, Dallas, Fort Worth, Austin, and several East Texas communities have supported Black Catholic parishes and missions.
 Before Vatican II, Black Catholics worshipped in Latin, as did the rest of the Church, not displaying much difference in liturgy or spiritual patrimony.
 During the 1950s, however, innovators such as Fr Clarence Rivers began to integrate Negro Spirituals into settings of the Mass; this trend eventually blossomed into the so-called Black Catholic Movement during the larger Black Power mood of the late 60s and 70s.